 - Peel the oranges before you slice them to avoid the wine from getting bitter.

 - Add a sweetener: sweetening your wine is crucial to making the most delicious mulled wine and preventing it from being too acidic.
 This recipe calls for brown sugar and maple syrup.
-You could however also sweeten your wine with apple juice.
+You could however also sweeten your wine with just orange or apple juice.

-- Do not boil the wine: avoid boiling the wine to prevent the alcohol from evaporating.
+- Do not boil the wine to prevent the alcohol from evaporating.
 Keep it over low heat (below 78°C / 172°F) for about half an hour.

 - Let it rest for another hour once you remove it from the heat.
-During the resting time, the wine the flavors expand and intensify.
+During the resting time, the flavors expand and intensify.

 Step-by-step with pictures

-Dry-roast the spices.
-Start by crushing the cardamom pods with the flat side of a knife, as shown in the picture.
+STEP 3: Dry-roast the spices.
 Add the spices to a large pot or Dutch oven and dry-roast them (without oil) over medium heat for 5 minutes.
+Stir continuously to prevent them from burning.

-Add all the ingredients to the pot.
-Pour the wine and the orange juice into the pot.
-Then, add the orange slices, sugar, maple syrup and teabag (if using).
+STEP 4: Pour the wine and the orange juice into the pot.
+Then, add the orange slices, sugar, maple syrup and the teabag (if using).

-Simmer over low heat.
+STEP 5: Simmer over low heat.
 If time allows, let it rest for another hour once you remove it from the heat source.
-If you can, remove the bag of cinnamon tea.

 Storage and reheating tips

 Refrigerating tips.
 First, let the hot German wine cool down completely.
-Then, transfer it to a bottle using a funnel or use an air-tight container.
+Then, transfer it to a bottle using a funnel or use an air-tight container (e.g., Weck jar).
 The Glühwein can be stored in the fridge for 3 days.

 Freezing tips.
 Mulled wine can be frozen for up to 3 months.
 Make sure to leave a little room in the container to prevent overflow.
 You can freeze single-cup portions or an entire batch.
 Defrost the wine in the fridge overnight before reheating it.